-- 6.1 Paragraph 7 of the Budget and Policy Framework includes that "no virement of revenue budget transfer between 'Directorates' is permitted without approval of Full Council." - 6.2 It has been proposed that instead of seeking the approval of Full Council, it would be appropriate instead to seek the approval of the Finance and Policy Committee.
+Part 4 - Budget and Policy Framework - The Committee was advised that Paragraph 7 of the Budget and Policy Framework includes that "no virement of revenue budget transfer between 'Directorates' is permitted without approval of Full Council."
+Recommendation - The Committee agreed a proposal that instead of seeking the approval of Full Council, it would be appropriate instead to seek the approval of the Finance and Policy Committee.